eirikt/default-webapp-heroku/README.md

 Depending on your editors auto-save configuration (and capabilities), you should now just be able to code away with instant feedback.
 I use [Atom][atom], the hackable text editor.

+These three steps are a clear candidate for inclusion in a start-up script.
-These three steps could be easily scripted, but I leave that as an exercise to the reader ;-)
+(I leave that as an exercise to the reader ;-)

 ## Deploy locally
 1. If watchers are running, kill them!